 This productivity tip goes back to creating a quality sales pipeline.
 It might go without saying, but your reps need to generate enough quality leads early on to increase the chance of closing more deals.
 “If you are not making contact with new people constantly, I don’t care how good you are at asking for the sale, overcoming objections, questioning or anything else,” sales, marketing and business coach Butch Bellah says, “You’re not going to have anyone to talk to.”

-Productivity measures: Review the number of opportunities at each stage of the sales pipeline to check for any bottlenecks and to make improvements, if needed.
+Productivity measures: Review the number of opportunities at each stage of the sales pipeline management to check for any bottlenecks and to make improvements, if needed.
 Ensure that reps are generating enough leads to move through the pipeline.
 Also, check if these leads match with buyer personas.
 For example, if certain reps have a large number of prospects, but are failing to move them to the Qualified stage, you might need to revisit your customer qualification requirements.
-Deal loss reason, average lead response time, closing ratio, and customer acquisition cost are four pipeline metrics to keep a close eye on.
+Deal loss reason, average lead response time, closing ratio, and customer acquisition cost are sales pipeline metrics to keep a close eye on.

 Evaluate whether you’re meeting your sales forecast

 Sales forecasting assists with more than just estimating final numbers — it provides a baseline for reps to see if they’re on track to meet goals and if their skills need improving.